The IDM Award in Data Management (Award DM)

 Study options and locations

 Enjoy the flexibility of devising your own personalised study routine with your programme deadlines via a stream of online content run over 12 months.
-Supported by offline reading, online research and interactive exercises, you’ll receive 24/7 access to course materials, personal tutor email support and engage with fellow students spanning industries, cultures and the globe.
+Supported by offline reading, online research and interactive exercises, you’ll receive 24/7 access to course materials, email support and engage with fellow students spanning industries, cultures and the globe.
 For more information, call 020 8614 0277

 Who should enrol?